PlusMore/hotel/README.md

-# PlusMore Hotel App for Staff and Managers
+# Hotel App for Staff and Managers

 ## Installation